Azure/onboarding-guidance/DevTest/DevTestLabs/1 - devtest-labs-walkthrough-it.md

 22. Navigate to Formulas (reusable bases) on your DevTest Lab blade.
     * Click on "Add".
     * Select RedHat Enterprise Linux 7.3.
-    * Enter a representative name and description for the Formula
+    * Enter a representative name and description for the Formula.
     * Notice that the premium disk "SSD" can be selected, but if the Formula is deployed with this option enabled there will be a warning message blocking the deployment based on the lab setup.
     * Select only the standard disk "HDD" option to avoid an error during deployment of the Formula.